Report Calls for a Ground-Up Overhaul of Federal Transmission Grid Policy

 Instead, transmission has become a largely parochial affair in recent years.
 A Brattle Group analysis of the $70 billion in utility transmission projects in ISO and RTO regions between 2013 and 2017 showed about half of it was approved “outside regional planning processes or with limited stakeholder engagement.”
 A full 97 percent “was not subject to a competitive selection process, either because it was built to address a near-term reliability need, upgraded existing infrastructure, or fell below RTO thresholds.”

-To fix this, FERC “has an obligation to find under Section 206 of the Federal Power Act that current tariffs are unjust and unreasonable, and must be replaced with new transmission planning, cost allocation, and review guidelines,” Gramlich and Caspary wrote.
+To fix this, FERC “has an obligation to find under Section 206 of the Federal Power Act that current tariffs are unjust and unreasonable, and must be replaced with new transmission planning, cost allocation, and review guidelines,” Gramlich and Caspary write in the report.

 What a future-forward transmission policy could look like